Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/architectural-patterns/cqrs.md

 # CQRS

+## What is CQRS Pattern?

 The command-query responsibility segregation (CQRS) pattern,
 Is based on the same organizational principles for business logic and infrastructural concerns as ports & adapters.

-It differs, however, in the way the system’s data is managed.
+It differs however, in the way the system’s data is managed.
 This pattern enables representation of the system’s data in multiple persistent models.

 Let’s see why we might need such a solution and how to implement it.